-As an industry that works with thousands of people a year from all across the globe, we should value and strive to demonstrate and embrace diversity and inclusion.
+As an industry, we strive to demonstrate and embrace diversity and inclusion.

 Diversity: “Diversity is the range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin, and political beliefs”.

 Inclusivity: “Inclusion is involvement and empowerment, where the inherent worth and dignity of all people are recognized”.

 When planning events, it’s now our responsibility as good corporate citizens and to bring diversity and inclusion to the fore of our planning.
 No one expects perfection, this is an evolving topic and new learnings are emerging everyday day.
 For now, here are some of the things your company can do.

 Be thoughtful and considerate by creating accessible events, creating menus that appeal to a range of dietary needs, creating icebreaker opportunities for introverts to engage, using pronoun stickers, gender diverse panels and panels with social/racial/ethnic diversity and if gifting, considering items that will foster inclusivity.

 In the planning stage, a code of conduct (COC) can be written for your event.
 This gives the message that your company is committed to creating a space where EVERYONE feels able to contribute safely, regardless of background, family status, gender, gender identity or expression, marital status, sex, sexual orientation, native language, age, ability, race and/or ethnicity, national origin, socioeconomic status, religion, geographic location and any other dimension of diversity.

 The COC should cover topics such as policies on washrooms, perspectives, respect for others, unacceptable behaviour (i.e., disruptive, racism, sexual harassment, etc.), as well as outlining what accommodations can or will be made for attendees.